art. 1 The Organisation

 114 km Trail

-0,8 litre Thermos, handheld or water bottle glass or thermos cup (no glasses will be provided at the feed stations
+– handheld water bottle glass or thermos cup (no glasses will be provided at the feed stations

 In the start line area it is possible to leave a pack provided by the organization itself with the bib number on and with your extra gear in, which will be brought to base vita in Brusson, and finally back to Gressoney-La-Trinité after the race

-Emergency call points are available at each refreshment point, and are connected to the organisers either by radio or by telephone.
+Emergency call points are available at each refreshment point.
+These places are connected to the organisers either by radio or by telephone.
 Ambulances, civil protection members and medical staff will be present en route.

 Emergency areas are available to bring assistance to anybody in danger, either through the organisation’s own means or those of affiliated organisations.
 Official medical staff may suspend any contestant from the race who is deemed to be unfit.
 Rescue parties may evacuate in any available convenient manner all contestants deemed to be in danger.